tevaum/easy-jwt/README.md

 Usage
 -----

-Frist of all, you need to generate some private keys to sign the tokens:
+Starting out, you need to generate some private keys to sign the tokens:

 ```bash